AlgoMaster Logo

 “Only talk to your immediate friends.” — Law of Demeter

-Let’s rewrite this in a cleaner, more respectful way.
-We’ll push the responsibility down to the classes that know the most.
+Let's rewrite the e-commerce example in a cleaner, more respectful way.
+The strategy is to push the responsibility down to the classes that own the data.
+Each class will expose a meaningful method instead of exposing its internals.

 Step 1: Add a method to ShoppingCart